DENISE LAURIN VISUAL ART

 DENISE LAURIN ARTIST STATEMENT

 My practice is centered on the universal idea of moving from darkness into light as expressed through the human form, especially dancers.
-My first image, “Resurrection,” represents this idea using stark black and white oil out of which the figure emerges in
+The image at left represents this idea using black and white charcoal pencil and pan pastel out of which the figure emerges in a range of values.

 I am intrigued by the capacity of dance to communicate emotion and spirituality.
 I work toward capturing transcendence of the physical into the non-material, as well as death and renewal.
-“Against the Wind” approaches “dematerialization” and I continue to push toward my vision.
-One way is through abstraction as in “Transcendence” and “Against the Wind Abstract.”
+Through my art, I inspire release from dark, afflictive emotions for myself and others.

 PROCESS